 Trying to add a touch of organisation and attention to detail to each of Mark's schemes and varied enterprises, Kate never pictured herself as a pig farmer but has relished bringing a sense of order to the pig production system, tightening up the breeding program and implementing some magazine skills into the marketing of their brand.

-And despite now being extra busy with an energetic 3 year old and a baby, still likes to get among the pigs to 'keep an eye on things'.
+And despite now being extra busy with an energetic 4 year old and one year old, still likes to get among the pigs to 'keep an eye on things'.